Best & Worst Chevrolet Express Years

 2006

-When we’re sizing up a model year, we pay close attention to things like NHTSA recalls.
-A van with a lengthy list of complaints and recalls?
-That’s typically a red flag for reliability issues.
+When we’re sizing up a model year, we pay meticulous attention to things like NHTSA recalls.
+A van with an extensive list of complaints and recalls?
+That’s usually a red flag for dependability issues.

-Now, let’s roll up our sleeves and dive into the finest, the so-so, and the “maybe not” years for the Chevrolet Express.
+Now, let’s roll up our sleeves and dive into the best, the average, and the “maybe not” years for the Chevrolet Express.

 Best & Worst Years for Chevrolet Express 1st Generation (1997-Present)